 |Class 8||Evaluation of progress||Details will be provided in class.|

 B. Farb and D. Margalit, A Primer on Mapping Class Groups, Princeton University Press.

 Exams and reports.
 Details will be provided in class.

-Students are expected to have passed [Geometry I], [Geometry II], [Topology] and [Advanced topics in Geometry C1].
+Students are expected to have passed [Geometry I], [Geometry II] and [Topology].